vanjs-org/van/components/README.md

 ### choose

-Creates a modal that lets the user choose among given options, returns a `Promise` that resolves when user makes (or cancels) the choice.
+Creates a modal that lets the user choose among given options, returns a `Promise` that resolves when user makes the choice (resolves to the selected string), or cancels (resolves to `undefined`).

 #### Signature